-Song Köl (also called Son Kul, Songköl, Song-Köl), is an alpine lake in northern Naryn Province, Kyrgyzstan, at an elevation of 3.048m above sea level.
+Song Köl (also called Son Kul, Songköl, Song-Köl), is an alpine lake in northern Naryn Province, Kyrgyzstan, at an elevation of 3.048m (10,000ft) above sea level.
 It is the second largest lake in Kyrgyzstan (18x29km wide, 13 meters deep) after Issyk Kul Lake.
-It’s one of the famous hairpinned roads in the world.
+It’s one of the most hairpinned roads of the world.

 Make sure you get your vehicle and yourself well-prepared before driving this road.
 Snow cover in the lake basin persists for 180 to 200 days a year.
 In winter the lake surface freezes, the ice becoming as much as 1-1.2 m thick.
 The ice on the Song Köl begins to thaw in the middle or at the end of April, and completely disappears by late May.
-The road bad conditions, with extremely large pot holes could potentially pop a tire, crack a rim, or screw up your cars allignment.
 There are no facilities on the lake, but local herders will provide supplies and rent yurts.
 The area is inhabited and safely accessible only from June to September.
 Never underestimate this track!

 With such a high summit altitude the road can be closed anytime due to snowfalls.
 The zone is prone to heavy mist and can be dangerous in low visibility conditions.
 Do not travel this pass in severe weather conditions.
 Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.